Coin wrapper: Coin wrapping machines

 On 22 June 1901, James Rice applied for a patent (number 720070) for what he called a "Coin Bunching Machine".
 The patent was issued on 10 February 1903.
-Rice described his invention by stating that it was a "efficient manner means for bunching together any preferred number of coins of a selected denomination and holding them in position whereby they may be very conveniently and expeditiously wrapped or covered with a paper jacket."
+Rice described his invention by stating that it was an "efficient manner means for bunching together any preferred number of coins of a selected denomination and holding them in position whereby they may be very conveniently and expeditiously wrapped or covered with a paper jacket."

 On 9 November 1907 Erskine W Jennings applied for a patent on a machine he called "Coin Wrapper" which could crimp the ends of the coin rolls.
 On 3 August 1909 he was granted patent number 930,291.
 The machine was still not fully automatic.

 Automatic coin wrapping machines

 By October 1908 the first fully automatic coin wrapping machine was created and a patented was applied for.
 The Automatic Coin-Wrapping Machine Company applied for a patent on the machine and it was granted October 1910: patent number #973335.
 The applicant of record was Charles S. Batdorf; a man who applied for many coin related machine patents as early as his 1890 (Coin Operated Apparatus).
 In 1908 he was granted patent number 358,670 for a "Spurious Coin Detector".
 A machine which he said could, "Provide a means whereby bogus, spurious or counterfeit coins will be rejected by the machine automatically even though they be of the same size as the genuine coins of the value for which the machine is designed to operate."

 By 1911 banks in the United States were using coin rolling machines.
 Some banks began to use standardized paper colors based on denomination.
 The machines were capable of culling counterfeit and damaged coins.